karlseguin/gerb/readme.md

 precedence is left to right and parenthesis cannot be used (parenthesis can be used in if/elseif statements).

-Gerb might occasionally be a little less strict with type conversions, but not by much.
+Gerb might occasionally be a little less strict than Go with type conversions, but not by much.

 ## Builtins
 Go's builtins aren't natively available.
 However, custom builtin functions can